Epping (East) - North Epping

 Table Chart PROFILE FAQ

-This is below Greater Sydney's unemployment rate of 4.2%.
-The area has a workforce participation rate of 65.3%, higher than Greater Sydney's 60.0%.
-Employment among residents is concentrated in professional & technical, health care & social assistance, and finance & insurance sectors.
-Professional & technical employment levels are particularly notable, at 1.6 times the regional average.
+The area has seen an estimated employment growth of 12.0% over the past year.
+There are 9,803 residents currently employed in North Epping, with a workforce participation rate of 65.3%, higher than Greater Sydney's average of 60.0%.
+The key industries of employment among North Epping residents are professional & technical services, health care & social assistance, and finance & insurance.
+Notably, the area has a particularly high concentration in professional & technical services, with employment levels at 1.6 times the regional average.

 Frequently Asked Questions - Employment